Stratego: Legends: Online play

 In addition, the site created pieces for use online.
-They were not actually created by Avalon Hill, and could not be used in reality.
+They were not created by Avalon Hill, and could not be used in reality.
 The first online expansion, Dalbac's Alchemists, was an expansion for the Valorians.
-It contained Alchemists, and the Materials they used to create elixirs.
+It contained Alchemists and the Materials they used to create elixirs.
 This set introduced a new type of Power for a piece, called "Effect".
 A piece with Effect could be placed in the Death Curse zone, but not in the traditional fashion.
 It required several pieces working together.
-This expansion was designed to help combat the Lightning-type spells used by many Gargan armies, as well as giving the Forces of Good some aid on Plains battlefields.
+This expansion was designed to help combat the Lightning-type spells used by many Gargan armies, as well as give the Forces of Good some aid on Plain's battlefields.

 The second expansion set, Artolis Betrayal, was an expansion for the Gargans.
 This set was created primarily to help counter Town and Wizard armies, which were (and still are) some of the most powerful beige-colored armies.
-There are many other pieces designed to help balance the game in this set, such as the magic piece Hurricane (which defeats Distance Strikers), Dragonslayer (which obviously counters Dragons), and Gorgimera (which improves the otherwise obsolete Living Statue magic piece).
-This set gave more representation to Beasts, Ogres and Minotaurs, which were introduced in the original sets, but were not common, and seldom used.
+There are many other pieces designed to help balance the game in this set, such as the magic piece Hurricane (which defeats Distance Strikers), Dragonslayer (which counters Dragons), and Gorgimera (which improves the otherwise obsolete Living Statue magic piece).
+This set gave more representation to Beasts, Ogres, and Minotaurs, which were introduced in the original sets, but were not common, and seldom used.

 There was a third expansion set that was created, called Heihaki's Sprites.
 However, because the website began to lose membership, it was never released.
-The new set was to be for the Ancients, and was designed to help counter the Skeleton armies, which were vastly powerful and very popular amongst Gray armies.
+The new set was to be for the Ancients and was designed to help counter the Skeleton armies, which were vastly powerful and very popular amongst Gray armies.

 After Heihaki's Sprites, work was scheduled to begin on an expansion set for the Manes.
 However, with membership dwindling, the project was abandoned.
-The expansion was intended to give representation to Werewolves, and add on to the underused Vampires.
+The expansion was intended to give representation to Werewolves and add to the underused Vampires.
 There was also a rough outline given for the Gladiators, which was meant to be a Gold Expansion.
 Like the ones before it, it was never finished.

-As of 2007, the site had not had an update since June, 2004.
+As of 2007, the site had not had an update since June 2004.